 - Number of credits: 48 credits (40 credits in SPH courses, plus 8 transfer credits from LAW courses)

-- Program length: Minimum of 7 semesters (3.5 years) depending on full or part-time status and nature of SPH Practicum
+- Program length: 3.5 years minimum, depending on full or part-time status and nature of SPH Practicum

 - Full-time or part-time: JD must be completed on a full-time basis, MPH coursework can be completed on a part-time basis